-By default, many of Affilimate's integration support Smart Labels.
+By default, most of Affilimate's integration support Smart Labels.

-Smart Labels adapt the affiliate links on your website for you, so they have labels that point back to the content that drove the conversion.
+Smart Labels automatically adapt the affiliate links on your website, so they have unique SubIDs (AKA Labels) that point back to the exact page and link that drove the conversion.

 This is extremely useful because it's fully automated, and you can turn it on by flipping a switch: